How to Decide if a Survey Company is Legitimate

 Is doing paid surveys safe?

-The best way to find out how the company operates is by looking at its website for information about how they handle this sensitive data.
+The best way to find out how the company operates is by looking at its website for information about how it handles this sensitive data.
 For example, look to see how the site handles privacy on their website and social media, how often they talk about it from a privacy perspective, and if they mention third-party partners that may have access or cross-reference your personal information with third parties who might also use it in ways you never intended.

 Related Resources